chitamoor/Rester/README.md

 - Just dump the JSON output

-#Interpreting the results
-All the results are directed to the console by default.
-You can control the level of output by specifying the --log command line option.
-You can direct the output to a file using the --opfile command line option.

 #TestCase options
 - **Skipping tests**

 #TestStep options

-#Organizing the tests

 #Examples of API request invocations
 - Specify the HTTP headers as part of an API request
  ```
   testSteps: [
     {